EvanYo25/Interactive-Lab-Hub/Lab 3/README.md

 *Include videos or screencaptures of both the system and the controller.*

-All the documentations are included in the following link (worked with Grace Le and Angelica: https://docs.google.com/document/d/13te2bYmrv20mQIsHGpzNyAyvMewzI6RiqODtk2XfpIs/edit?usp=sharing
+All the documentations are included in the following link (worked with Grace Le and Angelica Kosasih: https://docs.google.com/document/d/13te2bYmrv20mQIsHGpzNyAyvMewzI6RiqODtk2XfpIs/edit?usp=sharing

 Videos and Recordings are included in the following link: